kamalkhan/dispenser/README.md

 ### Creating custom/extended dispensers

 Extended dispensers can be created by implementing the `Bhittani\Dispenser\DispenserInterface` interface.
-It has only one required method `dispense` which accepts an array.
+It has only one required method `dispense` which accepts variadic arguments.
 This makes it very simple to mix and utilize other dispensers.
 The power is in your hands.

 #### Example dispenser implementation